PAST WINNERS

 2023

-The Award for Best Paper went to Yoon Jeong (Lauren) Hwang (Simon Fraser University) for “The impact of framing on demand for plastic: an experimental study”
+Best Paper: Yoon Jeong (Lauren) Hwang (Simon Fraser University) for “The impact of framing on demand for plastic: an experimental study”

-The Award for Best Poster went to Colby Chambers (UBC) for “Protest and Prejudice: The Impact of Black Lives Matter Protests on Police Behaviour” (pictured below)
+Best Poster: Colby Chambers (University of British Columbia) for “Protest and Prejudice: The Impact of Black Lives Matter Protests on Police Behaviour” (pictured below)

 2022